zainabch123/js-fundamentals-variables/README.md

 ## Introduction

-In this exercise you will ...
+In this exercise you will learn how to declare and use Javascript variables

 ## Setup